FusionAuth/fusionauth-issues/README.md

 Just have a question?
 Please ask it on [StackOverflow](https://stackoverflow.com/questions/tagged/fusionauth) so the entire community can benefit.
 - https://stackoverflow.com/questions/tagged/fusionauth

+## Guidelines
+1. Please be respectful and polite as you interact with the FusionAuth team and community through GitHub issues.
+1. Please b constructive and informative when you open an issue so that we are able to quickly identify and resolve the issue.
+1. Please do not request updates on progress or deliver dates.
+If you have a paid edition of FusionAuth, please make these inqurires through your support channel.
+Progress and updates will be added to the issue and you may optionally view upcoming features using the project view. https://github.com/FusionAuth/fusionauth-issues/projects/2

 ## Client library bugs
 If you encounter a bug in one of our client libraries, please open an issue directly on the corresponding project.
 - https://github.com/FusionAuth/fusionauth-angular-client/issues